mohammadbutt/yt/C_Programming_Language/02_terminal_commands/README.md

 # Basic Terminal Command

-Hi, in this tutorial I will go over ten basic terminal commands.
-These are part of my regular work flow.

-If you are not interested in learning the terminal commands then skip to the next video where I actually start coding in C.

 * ### 1:`ls` - Stands for List.
 Lists computer files.
 	* `ls` - Lists computer files of the current directory.
 	* `ls -a` - Lists computer files of the current directory including hidden files and folders